microsoft/MOFDiff/README.md

 python mofdiff/scripts/train.py --config-name=bb expname=bwdb_bb_dim_64 model.latent_dim=64
 ```

 Logging is done with [wandb](https://wandb.ai/site) by default.
 You need to login to wandb with `wandb login` before training.
 The training logs will be saved to the wandb project `mofdiff`.
 You can also override the wandb project with command line arguments.
-You can also disable wandb logging by removing the `wandb` entry in the [config](./conf/logging/default.yaml).
+You can also disable wandb logging by removing the `wandb` entry in the [config](./conf/logging/default.yaml) as demonstrated [here](./conf/logging/no_wandb_logging.yaml).

 ### training coarse-grained diffusion model for MOFs

 The output directory where the building block encoder is saved: `bb_encoder_path` is needed for training the diffusion model.
+By default, this path is `${oc.env:HYDRA_JOBS}/bb/${expname}/`, as defined [above](#training-the-building-block-encoder).
+Train/validation splits are defined in [splits](./splits), with examples provided for BW-DB.
 With the building block encoder trained to convergence, train the CG diffusion model with the following command:

 ```
 python mofdiff/scripts/train.py data.bb_encoder_path=${bb_encoder_path}